 Bring your kayak and fishing gear, and come prepared to make memores and form lasting friendships.

 Don’t have a fishing kayak?
 RDC has a fleet of Old Town Predator PDL (pedal drive fishing) kayaks available for rent at a rate of $75/day or $170/3 days.

 Please contact RDC at (603) 968-3313 (after you have registered for Kayak University) to rent a fishing kayak.

 Have questions about the event?
-Use our contact form to email the event director.
+Email the event director

 $650 per person